 The Mt Lekoumou zone is found along a strike length of 1.5km, which is between 20m and 50m deep.
 Mineral resources in this zone consist of high-grade cap, detrital and high-quality itabirite ores.

 Mayoka mine exploration

-Recent trending and shallow diamond drilling conducted in the past for up to 38 holes also revealed the occurrence of supergene hematite mineralisation graded at 50% to 65% Fe at depths between 10m and 40m from the surface.
+Recent trending and shallow diamond drilling conducted in the past for up to 38 holes also revealed the occurrence of supergene haematite mineralisation graded at 50% to 65% Fe at depths between 10m and 40m from the surface.

 A high-resolution airborne geophysical survey was completed in July 2009.
-Conducted over a 220km² area in the central region of the Mayoko project area, the survey revealed six drill targets covering 0.7t to one billion tons of iron ore.
+Conducted across a 220km² area in the central region of the Mayoko project area, the survey revealed six drill targets covering 0.7t to one billion tons of iron ore.